pmbibe/ManagingK8SRancherDoc/README.md

-# Using Rancher for manaing k8s Cluster
+# Using Rancher for managing k8s Cluster
 **Keywords:** Rancher, Prometheus, Grafana, Kubernetes
 **Abstract:** In this paper, we just talk about how to manage Kubernetes by using Rancher, which is installed on a Single Node using Docker, its version 2.4.
 ## I.	Overview Rancher